wayinone/wayinone.github.io/README.md

  - Note that the file name of each post is "YYYY-MM-DD-..."

 ## Using jekyll server to speed up the build
+ - First, you need to be sure that jekyll works on your machine.
+I have to install ruby and some other things for it to work.
  - I am using Windows, so I used powershell to type the command.
  - First you should clone all the repository to the local folder.
  - In powershell, go to the folder and type